Fighting Breast Cancer With Food

 It’s been said before, but the simple truth is that a well-balanced diet is instrumental to long-term health.
 Though healthy eating cannot completely prevent every kind of disease and illness, it certainly goes a long way in reducing the risk of many ailments, including breast cancer.

 The American Cancer Society recommends eating a variety of five or more servings of fruits and vegetables every day while limiting processed and high-fat foods.
 Further research shows that closer to nine servings per day can help prevent or fight cancer.
-However there are certain foods that carry more benefits, specifically toward breast health and the immune system.
+However, there are certain foods that carry more benefits, specifically toward breast health and the immune system.
+Here's a list of them:

-- Salmon: Nutrition experts recommend skipping red meat and processed meats as a part of an anti-cancer diet, and there’s no better protein substitute than fish, which is also a great source of omega-3 fatty acids.
+Salmon: Nutrition experts recommend skipping red meat and processed meats as a part of an anti-cancer diet, and there’s no better protein substitute than fish, which is also a great source of omega-3 fatty acids.
+A 2011 study in the American Journal of Nutrition indicated that consumption of the the acids found in fatty fish is associated with improved breast cancer diagnosis.
 These fats reduce inflammation that may contribute to breast cancer.
-Eat about eight ounces of oily fish (salmon, sardines and tuna) every week to garner these benefits.
+Eat about eight ounces of oily fish every week to garner these benefits.
+Other fatty fish like mackerel and sardines provide some of these same health benefits.

-- Broccoli: Sulforaphane, a compound found in broccoli, reduces the number of breast cancer stem cells.
-Other cruciferous vegetables like brussel sprouts and cauliflower offer the same benefit and also block tumor growth to prevent further spread of the cancer.
+Broccoli: Sulforaphane — a compound found in broccoli — can inhibit the growth of breast cancer cells, according to studies.
+Other cruciferous vegetables like brussels sprouts and cauliflower offer the same benefit and also block tumor growth to prevent further spread of the cancer.
 Be sure to eat these vegetables raw or lightly steamed, as boiling can destroy some of the sulforaphane properties.

 If you enjoyed this post, you may also enjoy: